Actual Loss : Do You Know How Much You Will Get Paid In a Claim?

 What Is Actual Loss?

-Definition: Actual loss in insurance refers to the total costs directly or indirectly resulting from a claim.
-It represents the actual costs or expenses incurred due to the claim and make up the total payout the insurance company will make for the entire loss, per the policy wording.
+Definition: Actual loss in insurance represents the actual costs or expenses incurred due to a claim and makes up the total payout the insurance company will make for the entire loss or claim, per the insurance policy wording.

 Actual loss is a term that your insurance representative or claims adjuster may use when they refer to how much money has been paid out by the insurance company on behalf of the damage caused to your property by insured perils in a claim, it does not necessarily represent the amount the insured him or herself received directly.